sam-hatley/real-estate-data/notes/setup.md

 1. In your browser, navigate to [Looker Studio](https://lookerstudio.google.com/) and click the "Create" button at top left to create a Data Source.
 2. Under Google Connectors, select "BigQuery", and authorize your account
-3. Navigate to the rm_data dataset and select a table to build a report with
+3. Navigate to the rm_data dataset and select a table to build a report with, and build your report.